 Photo by Stacy Ropati on Unsplash

 Nipping into London for a spot of shopping?
 Thinking of taking the horse?
-Read on to see if you can, and where else you can ride a horse in London.
+Read on to see if you are allowed to trot to Trafalgar and canter to King's Cross.

 Photo by John Cameron on Unsplash

 The Highway Code sets out quite a few rules, but all of them are about safety, none of the rules say you aren't allowed on the road on a horse.